Cabletwitch – band feat; Eric Blakemore (voc) (ex Deluge). More info req’d

 Candy Store Rock – band (1989-92) feat; Paul Capper (gtr,voc) (now Amazing Kappa Band, ex Pete Wylie, Cat Scratch Fever, Cathedral, Stamp Sisters and The Blimey Brothers), Tony Smith (drms) (ex Kappa, The Band With No Name, The Blimey Brothers), Shaun McGee (bass) (ex Juliet Turner, Pugwash) More info req’d

-Carbon Atom- (pic) formed 1998 after graduating from Paul McCartneys institute of music.
+Carbon Atom – (pic) formed 1998 after graduating from Paul McCartney’s Institute Of Music.
 1st line up feat; Justin Roberts, John Lavery, Mick Collins and Woody.
 Rec LP ‘Restart’ and also feat on World Cup anthem ‘Golden Balls’ with PSST (see North Wales).
 Carbon Atom were the 1st English band to play ‘The Breeding Ground’ in Rhyl.
 The band now run their own rehearsal rooms in Liverpool.
-Keyboard player Woody has been replaced by ‘The Bishop’.
+Keyboard player Woody was been replaced by ‘The Bishop’.

-Care - band (1983-84) feat; Paul Simpson (ex Teardrop Explodes, Wild Swans, Industrial Domestic, later Skyray and Ian Broudie (later Lightning Seeds), during 1983 they rel 3 singles the biggest being Flaming Sword (#48 UK charts), My Boyish Days, Whatever Possessed You.
-They rec LP ‘Love Crowns And Crucifies’, cover artwork was completed, but was never rel after Paul’s departure from the group.
-An LP was rel in 1999, ‘Diamonds and Emeralds’ made up of unfinished demos etc.
+Care – band (1983-84) feat; Paul Simpson (ex Teardrop Explodes, Wild Swans, Industrial Domestic, later Skyray and Ian Broudie (later Lightning Seeds), during 1983 they rel 3 singles the biggest being Flaming Sword (#48 UK charts), and also My Boyish Days and Whatever Possessed You.
+They rec LP ‘Love Crowns And Crucifies’, cover artwork was completed, a collaboration between the duo with Ian Astbury, Paul Sangster, Tony Wikelan and Alan Wills, but it never saw the light of day due to Simpson and Broudie’s opposing musical views and imminently split a year later.
+A retrospective LP was released in 1999 without their permission, ‘Diamonds and Emeralds’ made up of unfinished demos etc. (spotify)

 Carling Academy– Not content with putting on nearly every band in the city they now also do a few club nights.
 On Fridays they host Subculture for all alternative/rock types with DJ’s Simon Clarke, and Big Jim 10pm-3am £4.
 Saturday its the turn of Ramshackle which was voted Best Club Night 2003 (apparently) for more Indie, Punk, Hip-hop etc with DJ’s Steve Gerrard 10pm-3am and a snip at £3